Nursery - Willow Class.

 Some children feel quite confident to come in straight away, ready to play and others may need a little more support at the beginning.
 Some children may stay for a shorter time at first, for example, if your child’s place is for full days it may suit them best to stay for the morning at first, build up to adding lunch time and then stay for the whole day.

-All children are different, some children can take longer to settle than others and we will work with you to help your child during this time
+All children are different, some children can take longer to settle than others and we will work with you to support your child during this time

 Our school is committed to promoting equality of opportunity in all aspects of school life based on the understanding that all people are different but equal.
 We seek to address issues of race, gender, culture and religion, wherever appropriate.